Intel’s Read-aloud Reader: Breakthrough for Dyslexics, Vision for the Blind

 There are an estimated 55 million people with dyslexia, low vision or blindness, who find reading printed text difficult or impossible.
 In addition to students, the device is designed to be convenient for older people who find it hard to read restaurant menus or mail, and it has clever tactile cues, such a corner cut off like a dog eared book and buttons distinguishable by feel and location, to help the blind orient themselves.

 A portable capture station allows users to scan larger amounts of text, such as complete books or journals.
 They can be saved, much as one would with an ebook, for listening later.
-The device comes with earphones for listening privately, in the car, or in class, and files can also beexported to MP3 players.
+The device comes with earphones for listening privately, in the car, or in class, and files can also be

 The device has been endorsed by the International Dyslexia Association and will be available for about $1,500 through CTL, Don Johnston Incorporated, GTSI, Howard Technology Solutions and HumanWare.
 The capture station costs an extra $400.